Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - When the EnableSessionManagement is set to "True", the /Account/ReauthenticationCallback endpoint should be added into the OIDCMetadata's redirect_uris.

 ## Enable post logout request
-Even though a RP-initiated logout request must be made via GET, Identity version 5.6 is extended to either accept POST logout request to allow flowing large logout payloads.
+Even though an RP-initiated logout request must be made via GET, the implementation has been extended to also accept POST logout requests to support larger logout payloads.

 ++ Client configuration
 - Edit "appsettings.json", change setting EnablePostLogout to "True".
 This option will enable button "PostLogout" as following image